Studying online

 Assessment

-Indicative assessments in this unit are as follows: (1) tutorial presentation/participation; (2) essay; and (3) examination.
+Indicative assessments in this unit are as follows: (1) participation and tutorial presentation; (2) in-class test; and (3) written assessment.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.